TDShemTov/nlp-sentiment-analysis/README.md

-# Sentiment Analysis for Amazon Reviews Using Voting Classifier Ensemble Method
+# Sentiment Analysis of Amazon Reviews With Ensemble Method

 ## Project Overview
 In this project, we'll classify the sentiment of Amazon reviews.
 We'll use NLP preprocessing and TF-IDF to extract features and then create a VotingClassifier ensemble model to determine review sentiment
 Out ensemble mdel will help classify reviews without relying on ratings.
 Providing insight into whether a customer is happy or not